-According to the Mastercard Index of Women Entrepreneurs 2018, the rate of Singapore women entrepreneurs involved in start-ups has fallen to 22 percent, while Singapore’s rank as one of the top places for women to do business has dropped from third place to fifth.
-In fact, in 2018, only 27 percent of business owners in Singapore were women.
+According to the Mastercard Index of Women Entrepreneurs 2018, the rate of Singapore women entrepreneurs involved in start-ups has fallen to 22%, while Singapore’s rank as one of the top places for women to do business has dropped from third place to fifth.
+In fact, in 2018, only 27% of business owners in Singapore were women.

 Ms Gillian Tee, co-founder and CEO of Homage, an eldercare service provider, and Ms Roshni Mahtani, founder of Tickled Media, share their top roadblocks as female SME owners, how and why these differ from what their male counterparts may encounter, and their tips on overcoming these obstacles.

 1. You Stand Out as a Woman, Especially if You are in a Male-dominated Industry

 You walk into a business/networking event or a seminar and can easily count the number of women leaders presenting at the event.
 As a woman entrepreneur it can be intimidating to present at and negotiate at meetings.
 Ms Tee shares that when she first started out as a woman technopreneur, she found instances when her male subordinate was addressed rather than her, even though she was presenting the idea.

 A key way to address this is self-confidence.
 “You don’t need to act like a man.
 Instead, be yourself and be confident.
 After all, you got to where you are through hard work and perseverance.
 On the flip side, you can stand out by being a woman business leader in a positive way, for example through a memorable and strong presentation,” says Ms Tee.